react-epfl/chachachat/protocol.md

 The client calls

     {
-      name: 'getMyPhrases'
+      name: 'getUserPhrases'
     }

-The server answers with an Array
+The server answers with an Array of Strings

     {
       name: 'phrases'
-      args: [{'hello', 'I like you'}]
+      args: ['hello', 'I like you']
     }

 The server pushes new phrases to the client